West Virginia Nursing Home/Elder Abuse Attorney

 Neglect and Abandonment

-Neglect occurs when caregivers fail to fulfill their obligations to provide necessary care, leading to harm or risk of harm to the elderly resident.
-This can include failure to provide adequate food, water, medication, or personal hygiene.
-Abandonment, an extreme form of neglect, involves desertion of the elderly person by someone who has assumed responsibility for their care.
+Neglect is often the result of systemic issues like understaffing or poor training.
+It occurs when caregivers fail to fulfill their obligations to provide necessary care, leading to harm or risk of harm.
+This includes failing to provide adequate food, water, medication, or personal hygiene.
+Abandonment is an extreme form of neglect where a person who has assumed responsibility for an elder deserts them entirely.

 Causes and Risk Factors for Elder Abuse